Bachelor of Arts in Education

-The Bachelor of Arts in Education program is open to students who have already completed approximately 60 liberal arts credits and who wish to extend their knowledge in the field of education to meet personal and/or professional goals.
+The Bachelor of Arts in Education program is open to students who wish to extend their knowledge in the field of education to meet personal and/or professional goals.
 Transfer credit and/or credit awarded for prior learning up to a total of 75 credits can be applied to the 120 semester hour credits required for the degree.

 A minimum of three semesters of enrollment in the BA in Education program is required for graduation.

 At the start of the semester, students attend an intensive eight-day residency in Vermont or Washington, followed by 16 weeks of independent work and self-reflection in close collaboration with a faculty advisor.
 Goddard pioneered this format nearly a half century ago to meet the needs of adult students with professional, family, and other obligations seeking learning experiences grounded in the real-world.